 Just launching into your blog and paying little regard to your WordPress settings will just create problems in the future.
 Get some of this stuff wrong, and it affects rankings in search engines and traffic to your blog.

-My Hatch A Blog course takes you from no idea to setting up a conversion focused blog ready to make money from Day 1.
-Everything you need to know when you’re starting your blog is covered with step-by-step instructions and video walkthroughs.
+My Hatch A Blog ebook takes you from no idea to setting up a conversion focused blog ready to make money from Day 1.
+Everything you need to know when you’re starting your blog is covered with step-by-step instructions.

-The course is aimed at complete beginners and those who’ve followed a “Quick Start Blog Guide” and then got stuck. ..
+The ebook is aimed at complete beginners and those who’ve followed a “Quick Start Blog Guide” and then got stuck. ..